PLC-lang/rusty/book/src/arch/codegen.md

 # Code-Generation
 The codegen module contains all code that turns the parsed and verified code represented as an AST into [llvm-ir](https://llvm.org/docs/LangRef.html) code.
 To generate the *IR* we use a crate that wraps the native llvm [C-API](https://github.com/TheDan64/inkwell).

 The code-generator is basically a transformation from the ST-AST into an IR-Tree representation.
-Therefore the AST is traversed ina visitor-like way and transformed simultaneously.
+Therefore the AST is traversed in a visitor-like way and transformed simultaneously.
 The code generation is split into specialized sub-generators for different tasks:

 | Generator          | Responsibilities |
 |--------------------|------------------|